eackermann/snarky/README.rst

 Snarky
 ======

-Snarky is a useless package that makes it easy to add a jk (just kidding!) keyword argument to any function.
+Snarky is a useless Python package that makes it easy to add a ``jk`` (just kidding!) keyword argument to any function.
 Moreover, snarky defines several default behaviors for reacting whenever jk==True.

 Quick examples
 ==============